skandium/skandium.github.io/_posts/2023-03-20-gradient-boosting-neurips.markdown

 If you're curious, here is what we did for 1: In addition to the historical travel time on road segment (classic target encoding), it's good to take into account also what was the travel time, _conditional_ on the city's overall traffic.
 You can think of it as categorising overall vehicle counters into two $state$ buckets: $["low", "high"]$ and then calculating a separate target-encoded feature for each.
 Since we want to predict the congestion class, we'll get features such as e.g. $proba_{e, green, low} = \mathbb{E} [ \frac{count_{e, green, low}}{count_{e, total, low}}]$ for each edge $e$, where the expectation is taken over training set.

 But there is a risk of leakage here.
 Since the label data was also sparse (in the next 15 minutes, you will only observe true values for edges that saw cars on them), it might be that we have edges with very few samples in the historical data, and any target encoding starts leaking signal.
-To combat that, we replace $proba_{e, class, state}$ with the median probabilities taken over _all_ sparse edges, so that a high capacity model such a LGB cannot infer the signal directly.
+To combat that, for sparse edges we replace $proba_{e, class, state}$ with the median probabilities taken over _all_ sparse edges, so that a high capacity model such a LGB cannot infer the signal directly.

 For the extended track where the data was predicting supersegments, we had no sparsity problem, so of course, there's no reason to stop at just 2 traffic state categories.
 We experimented with 10, 30, even 50, and the accuracy kept increasing!
 But this represents exactly the kind of try-hard crazy feature engineering that you wouldn't see in most real life projects!